AdobeDocs/commerce-frontend-core/src/pages/ui-components/paging.md

 ---
-group: ui-components-guide
-title: Paging component
+title: Paging component | Commerce Frontend Development
+decsription:
 ---

+# Paging component

 The Paging component implements pagination in grids implemented using [Listing](listing-grid.html).
 It also creates an instance of the child Sizes component which allows to define the number of records displayed in the associated table.